felipesere/advisorex/README.md

 # Domain Model

 The picture below tries to sketch out the domain objects and their relationships.
 The picture is meant to give a rough idea of what
 _things_ are relevant in Advisorex.
 Its neither complete nor detailed.
+You can find me [here](lib/advisor/core/README.md)

 ![Domain Model](doc/domain-model.jpg)